 2) Do a styled photo shoot

-3) Read magazines, design books and blogs that feature parties, events, and weddings
+3) Read magazines, books, and blogs that feature parties, events, and weddings

-Some of my favorite blogs are HWTM, Style Me Pretty, Landlocked Bride, and Wedding Chicks.
+Some of my favorite blogs are HWTM, Every Last Detail, and Wedding Chicks.
 When you look through the photos and featured events, really notice the details.
 Notice how the colors go together, notice how the details are carried out through the whole event, notice how you could use some of the ideas for events you are currently planning.
 Making yourself aware of so many details and ideas will fuel your creativity and expand your mind to what is possible.

 4) Start noticing creative details at restaurants, networking events and in stores